bamerman/tech-writing-workshop/ui_reference.md

 # GitHub UI reference guide
 The GitHub UI makes it easy to navigate, manage, and discover on GitHub.
-Here, you'll find descriptions of the main GitHub UI components on the following GitHub landing pages:
+Here, you'll find descriptions of the main GitHub UI components on each of the following GitHub landing pages:

 [Home page](#home-page)<br>
 [Repository page](#repository-page)<br>